-We invite new trainers and training organizations to develop their own training courses and help us disseminating PMD Pro and PgMD Pro.
+We invite new trainers and training organizations to develop their own training courses and help us disseminating PMD Pro and Program DPro.

-PM4NGOs maintains a global network of training providers for professionals seeking the PMD Pro and the PgMD Pro certifications.
+PM4NGOs maintains a global network of training providers for professionals seeking the PMD Pro and the Program DPro certifications.
 Becoming a training partner your organization will join this network, increase visibility, and access to training opportunities presented to PM4NGOs.

 Why become a PM4NGOs Training Partner?